Westbury-on-Trym: Amenities

 Westbury-on-Trym High Street has three Indian and one Thai restaurants, eight pubs and several cafés.
 The village centre is well-served for shoppers, containing banks and independent stores including book shops, craft stores, hardware shops, florists, and a number of charity shops.
 Two free car parks are available and a medium-sized supermarket, built on the site of the previous Carlton cinema, above which there is a ladies only gym.
 During 2001, a large Sainsbury's was proposed, but the opposition to the plan was so strong from local villagers that the supermarket construction was eventually scrapped.
 In November 2013 a Tesco Metro opened on the site of a closed pub (The Foresters Tavern) just off the central War Memorial in the Village, its coming had been the subject of much discussion in the village and had been strongly opposed by many.

 Schools within the area include Elmlea Infant School, Elmlea Junior School, Bristol Free School and Westbury on Trym Church of England Academy.
-Independent schools include the prestigious girls' schools Badminton, which has taught pupils such as Indira Gandhi, Princess Haya of Jordan and the daughter of the Sultan of Brunei; Red Maids', the oldest surviving girls' school in England.
+Independent schools include the prestigious girls' schools Badminton, which has taught pupils such as Indira Gandhi, Princess Haya of Jordan and the daughter of the Sultan of Brunei; and Redmaids', the oldest surviving girls' school in England.

 A new doctors' surgery has been constructed for Westbury near to the Holy Trinity Church and the Westbury Hill Car Park.
 This replaces the previous surgery which was housed in a building on Falcondale Road.

+Canford Park opened in 1874.
 Canford Cemetery opened in 1903, acquiring a crematorium in 1957.